KannonZenetism/zenetism-field-physics/zenetism/mpx/biospiral-and-recursive-orientation.md

 An entropic structure may possess lawful existence while still operating in ways that violate centropic coherence, structural fidelity, relational continuity, or reintegrative orientation.

-Therefore, in Zenetist writing, “lawful” should be qualified where ambiguity may arise.
+Therefore, in Zenetist writing, "lawful" should be qualified where ambiguity may arise.

 Preferred formulations include: